im-my-tea/im-my-tea/README.md

-# Hi there, I'm Ayush Maiti! 👋
+# Hi there, I'm Ayush Maiti ! 👋

-### ☁️ Cloud & DevOps Engineer | AWS Certified Solutions Architect | Tech Lead
+### ☁️ Cloud & DevOps Engineer | AWS Certified Solutions Architect | Azure Certified

 I am a **Cloud Infrastructure Engineer** bridging the gap between Software Development, Operations, and AI.
 With a background in **Product Leadership** and **SAP Migrations**, I now specialize in building **Self-Healing Infrastructure**, **Serverless Automation**, and **MLOps Pipelines**.